syncfusion-content/flutter-docs/Flutter/pdf/working-with-pdf-templates.md

 ## Adding stamp to the PDF document

-The Syncfusion Flutter PDF allows you add stamp to the PDF document using PDF templates.
+The Syncfusion<sup>&reg;</sup> Flutter PDF allows you add stamp to the PDF document using PDF templates.

 The following code example explains how to draw text as a stamp to the PDF document.